dancer1325/helm-website/content/en/docs/chart_template_guide/Built-in objects/builtin_objects.md

   - `Capabilities.HelmVersion.GitCommit` is the Helm git sha1.
   - `Capabilities.HelmVersion.GitTreeState` is the state of the Helm git tree.
   - `Capabilities.HelmVersion.GoVersion` is the version of the Go compiler used.

+# `Template`
-- `Template`: Contains information about the current template that is being executed
+* Contains information about the current template that is being executed
   - `Template.Name`: A namespaced file path to the current template (e.g.
     `mychart/templates/mytemplate.yaml`)